Call of the Wild (TV series)

-Call of the Wild is a 2000 adventure television series based on Jack London's eponymous 1903 novel.
+Call of the Wild is a 2000 American adventure television series based on Jack London's eponymous 1903 novel.
 It was originally broadcast on Animal Planet, and the 13 episodes were released on DVD as a 120-minute, full-length movie.

 The series received a Leo Award nomination for Best Cinematography in a Dramatic Series (Stephen McNutt), and for Best Production Designer (Brian Davies) in the episode "The Attack".
 The series was also a 2000 LEO nominee for Best Overall Sound/Drama (Miguel Nunes) and received a nomination for a 2000 Emmy Award for Outstanding Main Title Theme Music (Hal Beckett).

 Plot

 The inhabitants of Forty Mile in Yukon, Canada are introduced during the 1890s Gold Rush.
 A caged Buck arrives and is promptly auctioned off as a sled dog.
 He makes an immediate impression on young Miles, who bids on Buck.
 However, Miles is outbid by The Swede, who uses Buck on a sled team delivering mail throughout the Yukon.
 As Buck heads out on the trail with The Swede's team, he makes an enemy of Spitz, the team's vicious lead dog.
-After several incidents on the trail, including severe weather, wolf attacks, and a fight with Spitz, Buck - as the much reduced team's new lead dog - is able to bring The Swede to safety.
+After several incidents on the trail, including severe weather, wolf attacks, and a fight with Spitz, Buck – as the much reduced team's new lead dog – is able to bring The Swede to safety.
 The Swede is grateful to Buck, who has saved his life, but must sell Buck in order to buy a new sled team.